rogervrodriguesDD/course-kicampus-applied-edge-ai/lab03/readme.md

 is trained using both soft labels provided by the bigger one and also hard labels given by the dataset.

 For this experiment, the following configuration was used:
-- Loss function used : `CrossEntropyLoss` from the `torch.optim` module for the teacher model; an implementation of a loss function using **Kullback Leibler Divergence metric** for the student network.
+- Loss function used :
+  - Teacher model: `CrossEntropyLoss` from the `torch.optim` module
+  - Student model: an implementation of a loss function using **Kullback Leibler Divergence**.
 - Learning rate: Fixed, with default value of 0.001
 - Batch size: Fixed, with default value of 128
 - Number of epochs: Default value of 50